muke1908/chat-e2ee/README.md

 1. Generate unique link.
 2. Share the link with the person you want to chat with.
-3. Both users identify themselves.
+3. Once key exchange is complete, start chatting.
 4. The messages are end-to-end encrypted hence, no one can decrypt your message other than you.

 **How the encryption works**